sdsc-ordes/imaging-plaza/README.md

 # tty: true
 ```

 Once you have the different services up and running you can open with `vscode` (or any other IDE) the submodule folder and modify the different files.
 In the case of `imaging-plaza-frontend` those change will be applied automatically.
+If you want this, please uncomment the docker compose volumes.

 ## Documentation